Atome logo

 Executive Summary

-ATOME PLC is a UK-listed developer of international green fertiliser projects, with its flagship asset, the Villeta Project in Paraguay, set to become the world’s largest dedicated green fertiliser facility.
+ATOME PLC is a UK-listed developer of international green fertiliser projects, with its flagship asset, the Villeta Project in Paraguay, set to become the world’s first industrial-scale zero carbon green fertiliser facility, with FID and construction targeted for H2 2025.
 The company leverages Paraguay's abundant low-cost renewable hydroelectric power to produce carbon-free calcium ammonium nitrate (CAN) for agricultural use.
 ATOME has secured long-term power, site, offtake and now equity funding agreements, de-risking the project significantly through a risk-based infrastructure approach.

 For investors, ATOME offers a unique early-stage exposure to the intersection of food security, decarbonisation, and emerging markets.
 With a path to cash flow from 2028 and potential group EBITDA of over $230m by 2030, the business case is compelling.
-Strategic partnerships with Yara and Hy24, combined with a replicable farm-out model for future projects in Paraguay and Costa Rica, point to long-term scalable growth.
+Strategic partnerships with Yara and Hy24, combined with a replicable farm-out model for future projects in Paraguay and Costa Rica, .point to long-term scalable growth, now further underpinned by $50 million in concessional funding approved by the Green Climate Fund (GCF), $135 million in-principle senior debt backing from the European Investment Bank, and the definitive signing of a 10-year offtake agreement with Yara for 100% of Villeta’s production.

 Investment Thesis